GrantStenger/ai-for-adversarial-games/connect-4/README.md

 * How does the game change when turns are determined randomly?
 What happens when a player gets a turn 55% of the time?
 * Given a width, is there an expected value height that the game will get to?
 * If the board size grows in O(n^2), will the number of tiles grow in O(nlogn)

+### Building a Solver
+* Each position should be given a score
+  * Positive in current player should win, 0 if tie, negative if current player should lose
+  * Value 1 if current player wins with her last stone, value 2 if second to last, etc.
+* Comparing solvers
+  * Have them play against each other, output % wins for each player
+  * Compare move execution time (on the same machine)